Is erysipelas treatable? How to treat erysipelas at home

 • possible tachycardia.

-These signs are common for an organism that has undergone intoxication.
-Before the appearance of a clear focus of the disease, swelling and redness form on the leg.
+These signs are common for an organism that has been intoxicated.
+Before an obvious focus of the disease appears, swelling and redness form on the leg.
 At the site of inflammation, pain, skin tension and burning are felt.

 How to cure erysipelas on the leg?
-Before starting the treatment of the disease, a doctor's consultation is required.
-Otherwise, complications are possible.
+Before starting treatment for the disease, consultation with a doctor is required.
+Otherwise, complications may occur.
 A severe form of the disease necessarily causes hospitalization.
-The patient is subject to inpatient treatment, if:
+The patient is subject to inpatient treatment, If:

-• the disease is accompanied by diabetes mellitus, allergic reactions, diseases of the kidneys, heart or blood vessels, impaired circulation of lymph;
+• the disease is accompanied by diabetes mellitus, allergic reactions, kidney, heart or vascular diseases, lymph circulation disorders;

 • erysipelas occurred in a child or an elderly person;